 Setup in Microsoft Copilot Studio

-This page assumes you've already enabled the Leena MCP server.
+This page assumes you've already enabled the Leena MCP server (and, for the A2A route, the A2A toggle).
 If you haven't, do that first (see Leena MCP Server → How to Enable It and Generate Credentials), then come back here.

 What you'll need before you start